-Outreach workers are able to enroll households across the community, outside office walls, engaging with participants early and often.
+Outreach workers can enroll households across the community, outside office walls, engaging with participants early and often.

 The following HUD categories of individuals or families are eligible for SO services:

 - 1. Category 1, Literally Homeless - 2.
 Category 4, Fleeing/Attempting to Flee Domestic Violence (where the individual or family also meets the criteria for Category 1); AND